Jerrypan29/L-BFGS/README.md

 Special thanks to the contributors of the [FaceScape project](https://github.com/zhuhao-nju/facescape.git) for their open-source code.

-For any questions or contributions, please open an issue or submit a pull request.
+For any questions or contributions, please open an issue.

 ## Usage